-5.3 LDFs Medical and food gases contaminant residue risks
+6.3 Leak detection fluids medical and food gases contaminant residue risks

-In addition to the flammability risks identified in 5.2 above, hazards associated with the build-up of contaminants or minor constituents of an LDF need to be considered in terms of potential impact with medical and food gases.
-The LDF shall be evaluated and selected with the knowledge of the contaminants and the potential for build-up of those contaminants in the gas stream and subsequent inhalation by end users of medical and food gases.
+In addition to the flammability risks identified in 6.2, hazards associated with the buildup of contaminant residue, minor constituents, or impurities of an LDF need to be considered in terms of potential impact with medical and food gases.
+The LDF shall be evaluated and selected with the knowledge of the contaminants and the potential for buildup of those contaminants in the gas stream and subsequent inhalation by end users of medical and food gases.
 Any LDF used to check for leaks that could come in contact with medical and food gas shall be manufactured with materials that do not present a health or inhalation hazard to end users.

-NOTE LDFs manufactured with ethylene glycol are typically not acceptable for medical use.
+NOTE-LDFs manufactured with ethylene glycol are typically not acceptable for medical use.

-6 Recommendations
+7 Recommendations